GMLC-TDC/pyhelics/docs/installation.md

 ```

 Alternatively, you can install HELICS in any way you like and point this package to the correct installation.
-You can do this by setting the `PYHELICS_INSTALL` environment variable.
+You can do this by setting the `PYHELICS_INSTALL` environment variable, as described in the previous section.
 The path to the installation must be the root of the installation.

 On Linux or Mac, add the following to your `~/.bashrc`.